Sheriff to Catoosa County smoke shop owners: Your Delta 8 products violate state law

 Another, Atlanta law firm said it filed a lawsuit Thursday after the district attorney in Gwinnett County threatened to prosecute businesses selling products with Delta 8 and a related chemical, Delta 10.

-The Fate of Delta 8 in Georgia
+The Fate of Delta 8 Legal in Georgia

 Many local store owners, such as King, point to the medicinal uses of products like Delta 8, which includes treating pain, some symptoms of certain cancers, and its role in weaning addicts off of opiates.